Making disclosures to the Integrity Commission

 Examples

-Officer A solicits a bribe to make a decision on who to award a contract.
+Officer A solicits a bribe to decide who should receive a contract:

-Agency B fails to adequately perform its functions.
+Agency B fails to perform its functions adequately: